dfmcphee/combobox/README.md

 ## Getting started

-Include the styles in the head of your document
+Include the styles in the head of your document.

 `<link rel="stylesheet" href="https://s3.amazonaws.com/combobox/combobox.css">`

-Include the script at the bottom of the body
+Include the script at the bottom of the body.

 `<script src="https://s3.amazonaws.com/combobox/combobox.js"></script>`

-Add a new `<select>` element with the class `autocomplete`
+Add a new `<select>` element with the class `autocomplete`.

 Make sure your select is wrapped in a container and it has a label within that container.